 Treatment and prognosis

-MVNTs appear to be benign tumours with very indolent biological behaviour which can, if asymptomatic, be followed by imaging alone.
-In symptomatic patients (epileptic) surgical resection often controls seizures, with no tumour regrowth reported 1-4.
+MVNTs appear to be benign tumors with very indolent biological behavior which can, if asymptomatic, be followed by imaging alone.
+In symptomatic patients (epileptic) surgical resection often controls seizures, with no tumor regrowth reported 1-4.

 dysembryoplastic-neuroepithelial-tumor - DNET